99.9%

 Series in thirteen years and have not won a

 National League pennant in eleven years.
+During this stretch of

 beautiful weather in the 314, the baseball